elmoren/elmoren.github.io/posts/posts/2025-08-14_Local LLM With Ollama.md

 Next I'll get it working with llama.cpp and models built with [MLX](https://opensource.apple.com/projects/mlx/) to see if I have better luck.

 I would love you hear your experiences with running Local LLMs, Qwen and/or Continue.
-Shoot me an email with your experiences or if you have any thoughts!
+Shoot me an email wnith your experiences or if you have any thoughts!

 Next: [Part 2](./2025-08-25_Local%20LLM%20With%20Llama%20cpp.md)